hbeni/fgcom-mumble/server/Readme.server.md

-FGCom-mumble - a flightsim radio simulation framework based on mumble
+FGCom-mumble - a (flightsim) radio simulation based on mumble
 =====================================================================

 This is the server side documentation for the FGCom-mumble implementation.